Education

 Funding

 RESEP has received funding for its research from various organisations and governments.
-In recent years, funding for research has been provided by, amongst others, The Allan Gray Orbis Foundation Endowment; The UK’s Economic and Social Research Council (ESRC); UNICEF offices in South Africa, Namibia and Eswatini; Zenex Foundation, Tshikululu Social Investments, PSPPD (Presidency/European Union) and The National Research Foundation (NRF).
+In recent years, funding for research has been provided by, amongst others, Allan & Gill Gray Philanthropies, FEM Education Fund, the Epoch & Optima Trusts, The UK’s Economic and Social Research Council (ESRC); UNICEF offices in South Africa, Namibia and Eswatini; Zenex Foundation, Tshikululu Social Investments, PSPPD (Presidency/European Union) and the National Research Foundation (NRF).